The Household Recycling Centre (the tip)

 Book your slot for the tip

-Appointments are between 8am - 3.45pm daily.
+Appointments are available between 8am - 3.45pm daily.
 If you change your mind, you will have up to two working days before your booking to amend or cancel it.
 That means if you want to change a Saturday, Sunday or Monday appointment, you must amend it by the Thursday before.

-Instructions to residents when visiting the tip
+Instructions for visiting the tip

 Those planning on using the site will need to bring proof of address, such as a drivers licence, recent utility bill or current council tax summary, which they would be asked to show against closed car windows.